NalinDalal/modheshwari/README.md

 # Next Steps:
-Start working on api endpoints like user auth, start with google and phone number well 1 thing to keep in mind, like google translate have all pages switched to hindi and gujrati use next-i18next, a popular library for internationalization in Next.js. install next-i18next, configure to root file, update config files

- done, now add profile page and add authentication logic
+Start working on api endpoints like user auth, start with google and phone number now add profile page and add authentication logic

- 30.01->
+## 30.01->
- install next-auth
+ install next-auth, clerk as need to have multiple login routes

-03.02->
+## 03.02->
 added auth routes,
 need to have now role based auth, do it with google oauth also, with database 4 roles-> admin, subadmin, family-head, family-member need to add family via family-head, family-member can join family

 i think it is also done

+## 05.02->
+landing page and ui initiated

 what do next->
-1. add   },
+1. add for role based auth via oauth, clerk, jwt
-  providerId: 'google',
-  message: 'client_id is required'
-} for google auth

-2. have a good landing page, and ui